Happy

 / /

 Enchantée!
-This is what the Loire looks like, with all the nicknames that say so much about its legendary beauty: Vallée des Rois (Valley of the Kings) and Jardin de France (Garden of France).
+This is the Loire, with all the nicknames that say so much about its legendary beauty: Vallée des Rois (Valley of the Kings) and Jardin de France (Garden of France).

-Proud, noble, overflowing with wonders that UNESCO wanted to include in the World Heritage Site in 2000, voilà la Loire à vélo!
-But what makes this route one of the most beloved?
+Proud, noble, overflowing with wonders that UNESCO wanted to include in its World Heritage List in 2000, voilà la Loire à vélo!
+But what makes this route one of the most popular?

 Two bicycles equipped with handlebar bags and side bags

-The starting point of the cycle path is at Cuffy in central France, the ending point at Saint-Brévin-les-Pins on the so-called Loire-Atlantique.
-Both directions have signage indicating that it can also be traveled in the opposite direction.
+The trail starts at Cuffy in central France and ends at Saint-Brévin-les-Pins on the Loire-Atlantique.
+There are signs in both directions indicating that the route can also be travelled in the opposite direction.

-The bikeway has had bike counters installed since 2004, and there are currently 16 of them.
-In 2018 these devices recorded 51,100 passages (not to be confused with unique cyclists) in the Centre-Val de Loire region, i.e. the longest and most popular stretch.
-A 10 percent increase over 2017!*
+Bicycle counters have been installed on the cycle route since 2004 and there are currently 16 of them.
+In 2018, these counters registered 51,100 passages (not to be confused with individual cyclists) in the Centre-Val de Loire region, the longest and most popular section.
+An increase of 10% compared to 2017!*

 Spires of a castle and flag of France flying